ahmed-musallam/aem-saml/README.md

 ![trust store](doc/saml-osgi-config.png)
 - make sure that you use the Trust Store Alias you copied from above step

-##### Option 1 - CURL
+##### Option 2 - CURL

-You could, instead, post the configuration using this CURL command. be sure to change the `idpCertAlias` to the Trust Store Alias you copied from above step
+I've made a convenient CURL command to do the manual step above, automatically.
+Be sure to change the `idpCertAlias` to the Trust Store Alias you copied from above step.

 ```sh